-A lot of women feel sexy and empowered when they're strutting in stilettos— why wouldn't they?
-Nothing screams femme fatale better than a pair of killer heels!
+A lot of women feel sexy and empowered when they wearing stilettos— why wouldn't they?
 A statement in themselves, these high heels can draw out the best of a woman's figure.

 Yet, stiletto heels are also a testament to the quote beauty is pain.
 Fortunately, there are ways to make wearing these a little more comfortable!

 Stiletto Heel Tips to Help You Walk More Confidently

 Your stilettos don't have to badly hurt your feet the next time you wear them.
 Here are seven expert stiletto heel tips to keep in mind.